jsanders108/abstract-wallet-app/README.md

-# Abstract Wallet Generator App
+# Smart Contract Wallet Generator App

-This React app allows a user to generate an abstract wallet account and then use it to send and/or receive MATIC.
-Abstract wallet accounts provide advantages over traditional externally owned wallet accounts (EOA).
+This React app allows a user to generate a smart contract wallet using account abtraction--and then use it to send and/or receive MATIC.
+Smart contract wallet accounts provide advantages over traditional externally owned wallet accounts (EOA).
 Specifically, they are more secure and programmable, which gives users greater control over their assets.

 ## Description